damianoazzolini/pasta/README.md

 You should replace them with choice rules.

 ## Description and How to Cite
-The system is currently described in:
+The system and the various types of inferences are currently described in:
+- Exact inference and statistical staments: `Damiano Azzolini, Elena Bellodi, and Fabrizio Riguzzi.
+Statistical statements in probabilistic logic programming.
+In Georg Gottlob, Daniela Inclezan, and Marco Maratea, editors, Logic Programming and Nonmonotonic Reasoning, pages 43--55, Cham, 2022.
+Springer International Publishing.`
 - Abduction (preliminary): `Damiano Azzolini, Elena Bellodi, and Fabrizio Riguzzi.
 Abduction in (probabilistic) answer set programming.
 In Roberta Calegari, Giovanni Ciatto, and Andrea Omicini, editors, Proceedings of the 36th Italian Conference on Computational Logic, volume 3204 of CEUR Workshop Proceedings, pages 90--103, Aachen, Germany, 2022.
 Sun SITE Central Europe.`
-- Exact inference and statistical staments: `Damiano Azzolini, Elena Bellodi, and Fabrizio Riguzzi.
-Statistical statements in probabilistic logic programming.
-In Georg Gottlob, Daniela Inclezan, and Marco Maratea, editors, Logic Programming and Nonmonotonic Reasoning, pages 43--55, Cham, 2022.
-Springer International Publishing.`
+- MAP inference: in press
+- Approximate inference: in press
+- Lifted inference: under review
+- Parameter learning: in press